It's Tuesday 01/18/22 & your Q or A is Welcome.

 I have a Parkerized Remington '03 in unissued condition except for a 1" rust patch on the barrel where something corrosive evidently got on the gun.
 I haven't done anything with the repair yet, but suspect the metal is pitted.

-Would it hurt to clean it up with Naval Jelly [linked by editor to product info at Amazon] to get a better look at it?Larry Caldwell
+Would it hurt to clean it up with Naval Jelly [affil. link to info/product on Amazon] to get a better look at it?Larry Caldwell

 - Myrtle Creek, Oregon